SIRHAMY/twitter-miner/README.md

 ### Environment Variables
 This project relies on environment variables to run.
 This is to help ensure you aren't publishing your API keys to a public repo.

-An example environment.py file is included in the repo for your convenience.
+An example environment variable file, `environmentExample.py`, is included in the repo for your convenience.
 In order to use it, replace each string with its corresponding value.

+**Before Running:** You must create an `environment.py` file in order for the files to run.
+As mentioned above, you should use the same format as `environmentExample.py`.

- * TWITTER_HANDLE - Handle of the Twitter profile you are mining
+ * **TWITTER_HANDLE** - Handle of the Twitter profile you are mining
- * TWITTER_CONSUMER_KEY - Get this from the Twitter app page.
+ * **TWITTER_CONSUMER_KEY** - Get this from the Twitter app page.
 Credentials to allow your app to access the Twitter API.
- * TWITTER_CONSUMER_SECRET - Same as above.
+ * **TWITTER_CONSUMER_SECRET** - Same as above.
 Keep this *secret*.
 Authenticates your app with the API.
- * TWITTER_ACCESS_TOKEN_KEY - Get this from your user profile.
+ * **TWITTER_ACCESS_TOKEN_KEY** - Get this from your user profile.
 Credentials allowing you to access more functionality from the API.
- * TWITTER_ACCESS_TOKEN_SECRET - Same as above.
+ * **TWITTER_ACCESS_TOKEN_SECRET** - Same as above.
 Again, keep this *secret*.
 This authenticates your user token with the API.

 ### Initiate Mining
 To start the mining process:

 #### Mine Followers

 `python followerScraper.py`

 This will begin grabbing all the followers from the `TWITTER_HANDLE` provided in environment.py.